NEW! COVID-19 VACCINE AND CMT Q&A

 *Disclaimer: Nothing shared in this PDF should be construed or is intended to be used for medical diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified health care provider.
 Should you have any emergency questions or concerns, please contact your physician or health care provider immediately.
 Always consult with your physician or other health care provider to gain clarification regarding any health care related questions.
 This content was sourced from the CDC, the CMTA Scientific Advisory Board, the MDA and the NY Times.

-The Department of Health & Human Services (HHS), in coordination with NIH and Operation Warp Speed, has also launched a central web portal called Combat COVID (https://combatcovid.hhs.gov/).
+The Department of Health & Human Services (HHS), in coordination with NIH and Operation Warp Speed, has also launched a central web portal at (https://combatcovid.hhs.gov/) called Combat COVID.
 The portal is a one-stop resource to help members of the public and doctors find information about different stages of COVID-19 illness, NIH-supported COVID-19 prevention and treatment clinical trials, and locations to donate plasma.
 Also included is a video featuring Dr. Anthony Fauci explaining how vaccines work.

 MORE ABOUT COVID-19 AND CMT

 The CMTA is aware that the coronavirus (COVID-19) may have more of an impact on people and families who are at higher risk of infection, so we are reaching out to share resources and ensure you are informed.